Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts-jdp.md

 	git commit -a -m "Style Bob's cat"
 	```

-	The `git add` tells Git that the conflict in **index.html** has been resolved.
+	The `git add` command tells Git that the conflict in **index.html** has been resolved.

-1. Now push the changes to "master" on the remote:
+1. Push the changes to "master" on the remote:

 	```bash
 	git push